t1m0thyj/berean/README.md

 The first-level array contains Bible books.
 The 0th-index item is None as a placeholder for the metadata object.

 The second-level array contains Bible chapters.
-The 0th-index item contains the localized Bible book name.
+The 0th-index item is None, or contains the book colophon if there is one.

 The third-level array contains Bible verses.
 The 0th-index item is None, or contains the chapter subtitle if there is one.